benofbrown/darksouls/Elden_Ring.md

 - Boreal Dragon (for the runes)
 - Tree that drops the magic boosting tear
 - Ulcerated that drops the inifinite FP tear
+- Get Comet Azur, Terra Magica.
+- Upgrade Mimic Tear to +10
 - Fire Giant
 - Godskin Duo
+- Upgrade Moonveil to +10
 - Malekith
 - Gideon
 - Horah Loux
+- Do Wyndham Catacombs, grabbing the various Grave Gloveworts in there.
+- Grab a Grave Glovewort[6] from Azuria Side Tomb, near the start.
+- Get the Bell Bearing for the rest from Crumbling Beast Grave Depths, down the lift and next to the lake.
+Buy Grave Glovewort 7, 8 and 9.
+- Get the Great Grave Glovewort from near the same site of grace, outside up on the roof.
+Upgrade the Greatshield Soldiers to +10.
 - Radagon/Elden Beast